jonam85/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+Initially, I captured about 2 laps of the first track data on to a folder.

+I have followed the same sequence of code that was mentioned in the lecture videos.
+By making the dataset samples from the csv file, splitting the set into training and validation samples, using a generator to batch process the samples, as it is from the lecture videos, with the setting of steering corrections of 0.2 for the left and right images, I was able to move around the vehicle in the autonomous mode.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet model but since the size of the image to compare is quite high 160x320 compared to the 32x32 image set discussed in LeNet.
+So I added

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.